Volunteers need to be infected to help combat the coronavirus

 According to professor Caplan, you should first administer the virus to subjects who have serologic evidence of previous infection, which would help to learn a little more about the immune response.
 Participants vaccinated or sero-negative could then be recruited.

-European companies are working seriously in the organisation of trials of the type ” challenge “, but this will take time.
+European companies are working seriously in the organisation of trials of type challenge, but this will take time.
 Researchers should, for example, first determine what dose of the vaccine will be administered.

-“It is rare that one uses ‘live viruses’, said Ms. Knoppers.
+“It is rare that one uses live viruses, said dr. Knoppers.
 It is something, there.
-This is not forbidden and not necessarily be excluded. “
+This is not forbidden and not necessarily be excluded.”

 Whatever it is, she says, the fact that the company is essentially paralyzed by the virus does not mean that everything is suddenly allowed.